jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This widening economic gap has driven debt to unprecedented levels for students, families, and governments.
 Economic betterment has also largely stopped in America, with only half of Americans born in 1980 earning more than their parents, compared to 90 percent of those born in 1940.

 I don't need to cite any more numbers because you see this trend every month when matching your paycheck to your bills.
-This demands a question: why, with more technology than any civilization in history, are so many people falling behind?
+This demands a question: the internet and personal computer were both invented in the early 1970s.
+They've grown increasingly powerful ever since.
+So why are so many people falling behind as we go further into the Internet Age?

 The average American gets paid less but charged more, and turns to the ideologies we have for relief.
 Ideologues, pundits, and believers say their superior government policy can address our challenges.
 When it doesn't work we're told to blame the "other side".
 That hasn't worked either because evolution demands more: we must adapt by innovating new tools and adopting a new lifestyle.